johnsyweb/crashcourse/README.md

 ## Components and Responsibilities

+### CourseSimulationApp

+The main coordinator for the application flow.
+It handles the switching between the course data import and simulation stages, maintaining the state of the GPS course points.

-### FileUpload
+### CourseDataImporter

-Handles the overall simulation setup and visualization.
-It manages the state of the uploaded course data and renders the map with markers.
+Handles the importing and processing of GPS course data.
+It manages the file selection interface and handles the parsing of GPS files through the GPXFile component.

+### CourseSimulation

+Manages the visualization and interactive simulation of the course.
+It coordinates between the Map, Course, and Simulator components to provide a coherent simulation experience.

 ### FileUploadSection